OpenCollarTeam/opencollarteam.github.io/docs/Prefixes,-Chat-Commands-and-Other-Non-Menu-Functions.md

 ## Channel

-The Channel number can also be changed this way.
+The Channel number can also be changed this way (owner access only).
 To change the channel number, type

 > [prefix] channel [new number] or for instance:  jo channel 3 .